josh-fell/airflow/docs/apache-airflow/howto/operator/bash.rst

         dag=dag,
     )

-Creating separate folder for bash scripts may be desirable for many reasons, like separating your script's logic and pipeline code, allowing for proper code highlighting in files composed in different languages, and general flexibility in structuring pipelines.
+Creating separate folder for Bash scripts may be desirable for many reasons, like separating your script's logic and pipeline code, allowing for proper code highlighting in files composed in different languages, and general flexibility in structuring pipelines.